Screen OtherAdj - Other Adjustments (1040)

 Federal code

 field in the 1099M screen.
-For details, see the General and input screen-specific topics that discuss data entry for electronic returns.
+For details, refer to the General and input screen-specific topics that discuss data entry for electronic returns.

 Other Adjustments